whyboris/utilitarianism.net/content/en/acting-on-utilitarianism.md

 ### Existential Risk Reduction

 > _"Classical Utilitarians... would claim, as Sidgwick did, that the destruction of mankind would be by far the greatest of all conceivable crimes.
-The badness of this crime would lie in the vast reduction of the possible sum of happiness."_ \- Derek Parfit[^23]
+The badness of this crime would lie in the vast reduction of the possible sum of happiness."_
+>
+> — Derek Parfit[^23]
+{ .align-author-right }

-Chapter 6: [Utilitarianism and Practical Ethics](/utilitarianism-and-practical-ethics#longtermism) introduced _strong longtermism_, according to which the most important determinant of the value of our actions today is how those actions affect the very long-run future.
+Chapter 6: [Utilitarianism and Practical Ethics](/utilitarianism-and-practical-ethics/#longtermism-expanding-the-moral-circle-across-time) introduced _strong longtermism_, according to which the most important determinant of the value of our actions today is how those actions affect the very long-run future.
 Strong longtermism follows from utilitarianism⁠—and a wide range of other moral viewpoints⁠—if we assume that some of our actions can meaningfully affect the long-run future and that we can estimate which effects are positive and which negative.[^24]

 By the lights of longtermism, the most important moral problems are the ones where we have the greatest leverage to positively affect future generations.
 In particular, we should be highly concerned with _existential risks_—such as all-out nuclear war, or extreme climate change, or an engineered global pandemic—which are defined as follows: